index

 We started getting interested in matching cider and food through conversations with one of our first customers - Danielle Coombs aka The Resting Chef.
 We soon realised that there was a whole world of cider and food that was just as rich and complex as the world of wine and food but that very few people had explored it.

-We started holding cider dinners where Danielle would cook each course featuring cider as an ingredient and we would match the resulting dishes with different types of cider.
+Way back then, we started by holding cider dinners where Danielle would cook each course featuring cider as an ingredient and we would match the resulting dishes with different types of cider.
 It was great fun and involved a lot of tasting different food and cider combinations and it really opened our eyes to the world of cider and food.

 Pairing cider and food